 The casual eatery serves both local dishes as well as Western food, so there’ll be something for every taste – even if grandparents with more traditional preferences are present.
-Besides staple Singaporean cuisine like mee goreng ($7.80) and nasi lemak ($8), you can also get regional Asian delights like kimchi beef ramen ($9) and tom yum fried rice ($7).
+Besides staple Singaporean cuisine like seafood sambal mee goreng ($8) and nasi lemak ($7.80), you can also get regional Asian delights like katsu curry ebi prawn ($8.80).

-As for their Western offerings, expect a decent range of pastas (from $7), pizzas (from $7.50), and typical mains such as chicken chop ($8) and fish and chips ($8).
-They even have mala chicken pizza ($10) that’s supposed to be quite a scorcher.
+As for their Western offerings, expect a decent range of pastas (from $7), pizzas ($8), and typical mains such as grilled chicken ($8) and fish and chips ($8).

-If you want something lighter on the palate as well as the waistline, opt for their grilled salmon or sauteed tuna rice bowls ($8.80).
+If you want something lighter on the palate as well as the waistline, opt for their Atlantic salmon or barramundi parmigiana ($12.80).

 Address: 102 Yuan Ching Road, Jurong Lake Gardens, Singapore 618663

 Indoor playgrounds are all the rage these days.
 But the next time you’re planning a family weekend activity or a special trip for the kiddos during school hols, head to Jurong Lake Gardens for hours of fun, plus sunshine and fresh air to boot.